 The report claims that Samsung's other flagships for next year will be pretty standard: a Galaxy S8, Galaxy S8 Edge, Galaxy Note 7 (the Galaxy Note 6 is expected this summer), and a Galaxy Note 7 Edge.
 Supposedly, those phones will see a slight resolution boost up to 2.5K from 2K (Quad HD) in the current-gen models.

-Samsung's foldable phone ambitions have been in view since last autumn thanks to a series of leaks and patent application filings, although Samsung's concept image up top is actually from a 2011 video.
+Samsung's foldable phone ambitions have been in view since last year thanks to a series of leaks and patent application filings, although Samsung's concept image up top is actually from a 2011 video.
 Called Project Valley, the device will apparently use a unique hinge that creates a small pocket inside for the screen to fold without leaving a crease - so it's still smooth and fully flat when unfolded.

 And there have been other foldable phone patent drawings, as well, although the wallet-like one (seen above) is the most recent and seems the most likely of the bunch.
 Whether it's called the Galaxy X or has a power-draining 4K display remains to be seen, but we know Samsung has a foldable handset on the brain - perhaps it'll be next year's main attraction.